-In 2008, Southern Africa governments signed and adopted the Southern African Development Community (SADC) Protocol on Gender and Development, which integrates and mainstreams gender issues in the region.
-The Protocol is now under review.
+In 2008, Southern Africa governments signed and adopted the Southern African Development Community (SADC) Protocol on Gender and Development.
+Ensuring governments' accountability to the Protocol's targets is key to its implementation.

 Gender Links will enable civil society organisations from eight Southern Africa countries to work with the SADC Gender Unit and governments on drafting a revised Protocol on Gender and Development, and to follow up on its implementation.
 This will include gathering case studies on gender equality from civil society, local and national government in the region, and using the Citizens Score Card to gather citizen perspectives on progress made by their governments towards gender equality.